Kyoto food tour – local dishes and street food in Japan

 1. Kaiseki Ryōri — The Art of the Multi-Course Meal

-If you eat only one meal in Kyoto, make it kaiseki.
-This exquisitely choreographed multi-course dining experience is the city’s greatest culinary gift to the world, and eating it in Kyoto — where the tradition was born and where its masters still practice — is something altogether different from any kaiseki meal you might find in Tokyo or abroad.
-A traditional kaiseki progression moves through eight or more courses: sakizuke (amuse-bouche), hassun (seasonal platter setting the meal’s theme), mukōzuke (seasonal sashimi), takiawase (simmered vegetables and protein served separately), yakimono (grilled dish), and so on through rice, miso soup, and pickles.
-Every element reflects the current season with near-fanatical devotion — autumn menus feature matsutake mushrooms and golden ginkgo leaves; spring courses arrive with cherry blossom garnishes and bamboo shoots harvested that very morning.
-Budget restaurants like Mizai or Nakamura offer entry-level kaiseki from around 15,000 yen, while legendary establishments such as Kikunoi and Nakamura can reach 40,000 yen per person.
-Book weeks in advance and consider it not a meal, but an experience that will recalibrate your understanding of food entirely.
+If you eat only one serious meal in Kyoto, make it kaiseki.
+This meticulously choreographed multi-course dining experience is the city’s greatest culinary gift to the world, and eating it here — where the tradition was born and where its masters still practice — is something altogether different from any kaiseki meal you’ll find in Tokyo or abroad.
+A traditional kaiseki progression moves through eight or more courses: sakizuke (amuse-bouche), hassun (a seasonal platter that sets the meal’s theme), mukōzuke (seasonal sashimi), takiawase (simmered vegetables and protein served separately), yakimono (grilled dish), and so on through rice, miso soup, and pickles.
+Every element reflects the current season with near-fanatical devotion.
+Autumn menus feature matsutake mushrooms and golden ginkgo leaves.
+Spring courses arrive with cherry blossom garnishes and bamboo shoots harvested that very morning.
+Budget accordingly — entry-level kaiseki at places like Mizai or Nakamura starts around 15,000 yen, while legendary establishments such as Kikunoi can reach 40,000 yen per person.
+Book weeks in advance.
+Don’t treat it as dinner.
+Treat it as something that will permanently recalibrate your understanding of what food can be.

 🍽